subsurface/subsurface/INSTALL.md

 If you plan to deploy your build to an Apple Silicon Mac, you may have better results with Bluetooth connections if you install Qt5.15.13.
 If Qt5.15.13 is not available via the installer, you can download from https://download.qt.io/official_releases/qt/5.15/5.15.13 and build using the usual configure, make, and make install.
+Qt is also available as Homebrew package

 3. now build Subsurface